Pediatric Eczema Treatment Clinic in Georgia

-Our eczema specialists at The Allergy & Asthma Specialist would happily see your child and provide them with effective treatment options for eczema treatment.
-For more information, call us or book an appointment online.
-We have 3 convenient locations to serve you in Lawrenceville GA, Atlanta GA, and Conyers, GA.
+Eczema is a frequently observed skin disorder among newborns and children.
+Children with eczema have red, dry, irritating skin patches caused by inflammation.
+Itching can be intense and persistent.
+Our board certified doctor, Dr. Jon Stahlman M.D. and his team at The Allergy & Asthma Center would happily see your child and provide him or her with effective treatment options to manage eczema.
+For more information, contact us or book an appointment online.
+We have convenient locations to serve you in Lawrenceville GA, Atlanta GA, and Conyers, GA.

 Table of Contents:

 What does eczema look like on a child?